adamczi/dns-rewriter/README.md

 Tool that substitutes IPv4 addresses in DNS responses.
 Run it with a chosen IPv4 address and make your applications receive different IP for each of their queries.
 As this modifies responses not requests, original values remain in DNS servers' logs.

-As for now it only supports modification of "A" DNS responses into a single IP address.
+As for now it only supports modification of "A" DNS responses.
 Also UDP only.
 Requires support of netfilter queues in the OS (Linux mainly, tested on 5.10.*) and optionally resolvconf.

 Requires CAP_NET_ADMIN on Linux, for testing can be quickly granted with simple `sudo`.